SirGFM/jjat_2/README.md

 Second iteration of JJAT's engine, now based on GFraMe v2.

+## Player Interaction Reasoning

+### Backstory

+* The game starts on the lab where Swordy and Gunny were created(?)
+* Other creatures were created on same lab (for which reason?)
+* There should be biological creatures originated elsewhere

+### Swordy Interactions

+* Swordy can hit any biological creature
+* Swordy can reflect **energy** attacks
+* However, **physical** attacks can't be reflected
+* Swordy should be able disable (and then hit) some enemies with armor

+### Gunny Interactions

+* Gunny can target any creature from the lab (how to differentiate?)
+* Gunny can target any enemy with armor
+* Gunny can only target constructed tiles (e.g., within the lab), but not broken ones

 ## Remapping Input

 Each in-game action is mapped to a virtual key.
 The table bellow shows how keys